QuintenQVD0/Points-Bot/README.md

 This bot is only for **INDIVISUAL SERVERS!**

 # More
-Join My Support Server: https://discord.gg/uX2mBpqguP

-Made With Love By **Bumblebee#1447**!
+Made With Love By **Bumblebee a.k.a.
+Blurr**!
 Dm me if facing any issues...